-ANSI has served as administrator and coordinator of the United States private sector voluntary standardization system for more than 90 years.
+American National Standards Institute has served as administrator and coordinator of the United States private sector voluntary standardization system for more than 90 years.
 Founded in 1918 by five engineering societies and three government agencies, ANSI remains a private, nonprofit membership organization supported by a diverse constituency of private and public sector organizations.

 - ANSI is the official U.S. representative to the International Organization for Standardization (ISO) and, via the U.S. National Committee, the International Electrotechnical Commission (IEC).

 - ANSI is a member of the International Accreditation Forum (IAF).